 Academic records indicating the level of secondary completion or course work completed at a foreign institution(s) must be provided.
+Properly certified English translations must accompany each transcript.

-Scholastic Testing-A minimum American College Test (ACT) score of 20 or Scholastic Aptitude Test (SAT) score of 950 is required.
+Scholastic Testing-A minimum American College Test (ACT) score of 20 or Scholastic Aptitude Test (SAT) score of 950 (Critical Reading and Math) is required.
 Copies of these scores must be mailed to the office of international admissions.